|Textbook:||Head First HTML and CSS (2nd edition)

 - Understand and utilize web developer tools

-Evaluation is based on attendance, participation (lab exercises), homeworks, Exams, and a final project.
+Evaluation is based on attendance, participation, lab exercises, and exams.

 - Attendance: 5%

-The final is NOT an exam instead it is a project.
-In case of medical or other emergency, with proper written documentation, a makeup exam will be given.
+A makeup exam will be given only in case of medical or other emergency, with proper written documentation.
 Otherwise, missed exam earns a zero which goes into the final average.

 Guidelines for CIS 228

 A successful education is generally a prerequisite for a successful career.
 Success in college and graduate school, in turn, requires an immense amount of work and effort by each student, for each course, with each course having its own particular demands.
 Love of learning, discovery of new ideas, as well as the self-discovery of the power within each individual which is unlocked when one discovers a new way to think are related to concepts which are the true goals of a university education.
 These can be quite enjoyable, but also quite challenging.
 A joint effort between student and professor is required.
 To this end the following guidelines have been devised.